AJax2012/HubitatSampleBlazorApp/readme.md

 then go to the appsettings.json file and change the values in the `HubitatApiInfo` object.
 You will also need to change the DeviceID in the Index.razor file.
 You can find the details in the MakerApi page on your Hubitat device.
 I didn't know what the "random string" was called in Hubitat, but it is the value directly after `/api/` and before `/apps/` in your cloud URLS section.

 The button changes values based on Hubitat's actual value.
 I have only configured the project to refresh this string when the project starts and when the `SendRequest` function is called/button is pressed.
 This idea of this app was to create a blazor app using an API I enjoy using, not to create something fully functional.

+## NOTE

+I no longer use Hubitat.
+This repository will not be maintained or updated, but please feel free to fork this repository and make updates.